euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 performance of ZFile and NPY on the so-called low entropy dataset must be investigated and perhaps an alternative can be found that is not biased towards Bloscpack.
-Additionally, some mathematical insights into the complexity reduction properties of Bloscs shuffle filter would be most valuable.
+Additionally, some mathematical insights into the complexity reduction properties of Blosc's shuffle filter would be most valuable.

-Lastly more comprehensive benchmarks need to be run.
-This means, finding non-artificial datasets and establishing a corpus to test Bloscpack and other solutions against.
-Also, It would be nice to run benchmarks on other architectures for machines with more than 2 physical cores, non-uniform memory access and an NFS file-system as commonly found in compute clusters.
+Lastly, more comprehensive benchmarks need to be run.
+This means, first finding non-artificial benchmark datasets and establishing a corpus to run Bloscpack and the other solutions on.
+Furthermore, It would be nice to run benchmarks on other architectures for machines with more than 2 physical cores, non-uniform memory access and an NFS file-system as commonly found in compute clusters.

 Gratitude
 ---------

-The author would like to thank the following people for advice, helpful comments and discussions: Pauli Virtanen, Stéfan van der Walt, Gaël Varoquaux, Robert Kern, Philippe Gervais and Francesc Alted.
+The author would like to thank the following people for advice, helpful comments and discussions: Pauli Virtanen, Gaël Varoquaux, Robert Kern, Philippe Gervais and Francesc Alted.
+Also, the author would like to specially thank Stéfan van der Walt for reviewing early drafts of this paper.

 References
 ----------